 What to Do in an Emergency

-In conclusion, while self-injury is not the same as a suicide attempt, it can be life-threatening.
+In conclusion, while self-harm is not the same as a suicide attempt, it can be life threatening.
 Therefore, take these emergency actions if someone is actively self-harming:

 - Do not leave the person alone.

 - Remove anything that could be used in a suicide attempt, including ﬁrearms, alcohol, drugs, razors, or other sharp objects.